meliorence/react-native-image-gallery/README.md

 # react-native-gallery

-An **image gallery** component for react-native apps with common gestures like pan, pinch and doubleTap.
-Written in pure JavaScript.
-Supports both iOS and Android.
+An pure JavaScript image gallery component for react-native apps with common gestures like pan, pinch and doubleTap, supporting both iOS and Android.

-We'll continue to make this component as elegant as the iOS system gallery and keep it simple(Focusing on the image-viewing function).
+This component aims to be the best image viewer for react-native apps.
+Comparing with other components both on react-native and native iOS/Android, the component should be more elegant in following aspects: (mimics iOS system photo album app)

+* Gesture handle: besides common pan, pinch and doubleTap, this component does well in targeting foucs point( or pivot) when zoom-in and zoom-out.
+* Responder switch: the gesture responder switch is more flexible than any other component, that is, the scrollable container and the wrapped image children perform well in acquiring and releasing gesture responder from/to each other.

-This component works on react-native 0.28+.
+This component works on react-native 0.28+ and supports remote images only for now.

 ![](Demo/demo.gif)